ftrole/ICSpot/README.md

 Installation is quite articulated, so brace yourself.

 ### Requirements
-- Operating system: tested on ubuntu 18.04 and 20.04.
+- Operating system: tested on Ubuntu 22.04.
 Currently, the Honeypot was tested on a *non-server* version since the HMI requires a browser to be visualized.
 Furthermore, some scripts in the physical process span new terminals tabs with the command `gnome-terminal`.
-- Python 2 for Mininet and MiniCPS (installation included in the preconfigured script).
-- Python 3 for the HMI web app (installation included in the preconfigured script).
+- Python 3 (installation included in the preconfigured script).

 ### Installation process